achorg/ach2025-website/en/cfp.md

 Our review criteria reflect the commitment to an expansive understanding of digital humanities and the sociopolitical nature of scholarship:

-* 20% - Relevance to Conference Focus.The proposal topic is connected to anti-racist work, Indigenous studies, cultural and critical ethnic studies, intersectional feminism, postcolonial and decolonial studies, queer studies and/or multilingualism
+* 20% - Relevance to Conference Focus.

+  * The proposal topic is connected to anti-racist work, Indigenous studies, cultural and critical ethnic studies, intersectional feminism, postcolonial and decolonial studies, queer studies and/or multilingualism
-* 20% -  Engagement with Relevant Scholarship.The proposal engages explicitly with relevant scholarship and offers context within the current state of the fields in which it engages.
+* 20% -  Engagement with Relevant Scholarship.

+  * The proposal engages explicitly with relevant scholarship and offers context within the current state of the fields in which it engages.
 Formal citations (in the proposal writer’s preferred style) are only required when using direct quotation.
 * 20% - Framework and Purpose.

-The proposal offers clear theoretical, methodological, or pedagogy framework; concrete statement of purpose; and explicit articulation of the sociopolitical implications of the work.
+  * The proposal offers clear theoretical, methodological, or pedagogy framework; concrete statement of purpose; and explicit articulation of the sociopolitical implications of the work.
 * 20% - Applicability, Significance, and Value.

-  The proposal articulates the applicability, significance, and value of the theoretical, methodological, and/or practical contribution to digital humanities generally.
+  * The proposal articulates the applicability, significance, and value of the theoretical, methodological, and/or practical contribution to digital humanities generally.
 * 20% - Overall Recommendation.

-  The proposal is organized effectively and offers a clear articulation of presentation content.
+  * The proposal is organized effectively and offers a clear articulation of presentation content.

-The review period will begin on \[DATE] and end on \[DATE].
+The review period will begin on February 6, 2023 and end on March 6, 2023.

-Notifications about acceptance or rejection will be made by \[DATE].
+Notifications about acceptance or rejection will be made by March 20, 2023.
 Reviews will also be made available upon notification.

 ### Copyright and Privacy